bedops/bedops/README.md

 ### Documentation ###

-Complete documentation for **BEDOPS** tools is available at: <a href="https://bedops.readthedocs.org/en/latest/index.html">https://bedops.readthedocs.org/</a>
+Complete documentation for **BEDOPS v2.4** tools is available at: <a href="https://bedops.readthedocs.org/en/latest/index.html">https://bedops.readthedocs.org/</a>

 ### Citation ###

-If you use **BEDOPS** in your research, please cite the following manuscript:
+If you use **BEDOPS v2.4** in your research, please cite the following manuscript:

 > Shane Neph, M. Scott Kuehn, Alex P. Reynolds, et al.
 > [**BEDOPS: high-performance genomic feature operations**